 - Disability benefits

 Workers’ compensation benefits can cover:

 - A work-related accident or injury.
-If you are hurt on the job, workers’ compensation can help cover your treatment costs.
+If you are hurt on the job, workers’ comp can help cover your treatment costs.

 - Illnesses or diseases caused by exposure to harmful chemicals, allergens, or other substances in the workplace.
 Coal workers’ pneumoconiosis, or “black lung,” is among the most common occupational diseases in Kentucky.
 Workers’ compensation can cover your medical costs needed to get healthy and return to work.